 Product liability insurance is not designed for software, applications, and similar IT and technical products.
 Tech business owners should opt for an errors and omissions insurance (E&O) policy to protect against coding mistakes and software errors.

 Product liability insurance covers lawsuits over physical harm caused by a product.
-For example, it would provide coverage if your software caused a battery to explode and injure someone.
+For example, it would provide coverage if your software caused a battery to overheat and injure someone.